 If you roll over the payment to a designated Roth account in the Plan, later payments from the designated Roth account that are qualified distributions will not be taxed (including earnings after the rollover).
-A qualified distribution from a designated Roth account is a payment made both after you are age 591⁄2 (or after your death or disability) and after you have had a designated Roth account in the Plan for at least 5 years.
-In applying this 5-year rule, you count from January 1 of the year your first contribution was made to the designated Roth account.
-However, if you made a direct rollover to a designated Roth account in the Plan from a designated Roth account in a plan of another employer, the 5-year period begins on January 1 of the year you made the first contribution to the designated Roth account in the Plan or, if earlier, to the designated Roth account in the plan of the other employer.
+A qualified distribution from a designated Roth account is a payment made both after you are age $59\frac{1}{2}$ (or after your death or disability) and after you have had a designated Roth account in the Plan for at least 5 years.
+In applying this 5- year rule, you count from January 1 of the year your first contribution was made to the designated Roth account.

+However, if you made a direct rollover to a designated Roth account in the Plan from a designated Roth account in a plan of another employer, the 5-year period begins on January 1 of the year you made the first contribution to the designated Roth account in the Plan or, if earlier, to the designated Roth account in the Plan or, if earlier, to the designated Roth account in the plan of the other employer.
 Payments from the designated Roth account that are not qualified distributions will be taxed to the extent of earnings after the rollover, including the 10% additional income tax on early distributions (unless an exception applies).

-If you are not a plan participant
+If you are not a Plan participant

 Payments after death of the participant.
 If you receive a distribution after the participant's death that you do not roll over, the distribution will generally be taxed in the same manner described elsewhere in this notice.
-However, the 10% additional income tax on early distributions and the special rules for public safety officers do not apply, and the special rule described under the section "If you were born on or before 01/01/1936" applies only if the participant was born on or before 01/01/1936.
+However, the 10% additional income tax on early distributions and the special rules for public safety officers do not apply, and the special rule described under the section "If you were born on or before January 1, 1936" applies only if the participant was born on or before January 1, 1936.

-If you are a surviving spouse.
+If you are a survivingspouse

 If you receive a payment from the Plan as the surviving spouse of a deceased participant, you have the same rollover options that the participant would have had, as described elsewhere in this notice.
 In addition, if you choose to do a rollover to an IRA, you may treat the IRA as your own or as an inherited IRA.

-An IRA you treat as your own is treated like any other IRA of yours, so that payments made to you before you are age 59-1/2 will be subject to the 10% additional income tax on early distributions (unless an exception applies) and required minimum distributions from your IRA do not have to start until after you are age 70-1/2 (if you were born before July 1, 1949) or age 72 (if you were born after June 30, 1949).
+An IRA you treat as your own is treated like any other IRA of yours, so that payments made to you before you are age $59\frac{1}{2}$ will be subject to the 10% additional income tax on early distributions (unless an exception applies) and required minimum distributions from your IRA do not have to start until after you are age 72.

 If you treat the IRA as an inherited IRA, payments from the IRA will not be subject to the 10% additional income tax on early distributions.
 However, if the participant had started taking required minimum distributions, you will have to receive required minimum distributions from the inherited IRA.
-If the participant had not started taking required minimum distributions from the Plan, you will not have to start receiving required minimum distributions from the inherited IRA until the year the participant would have been age 70-1/2 (if born before July 1, 1949) or age 72 (if born after June 30, 1949).
+If the participant had not started taking required minimum distributions from the Plan, you will not have to start receiving required minimum distributions from the inherited IRA until the year the participant would have been age 72.